cisagov/Malcolm/sensor-iso/README.md

 The final settings required to configure Kibana are whether or not to configure **Kibana dashboards** and the local directory on the sensor containing the dashboards to be imported.
 The default values are probably what you want.

 Finally, you will be asked to enter authentication credentials for the sensor’s connections to the aggregator’s Elasticsearch and Kibana APIs.
-If Malcolm’s `auth_setup.sh` script was used to configure authentication, the username and password provided to that script are the values you want to enter here.

 After you’ve entered the username and the password, the sensor will attempt test connections to the Elasticsearch and Kibana APIs using the connection information provided.